Visit MitradeTrade with Mitrade WebTrade with Mitrade AppTrade with Mitrade App

 3. Create Exit Rules

-Prior to entering a trade, the trader must know their exit points and write down the stop loss point and follow that plan.
+Before entering a trade, the trader must know their exit points write down the stop loss point, and follow that plan.
 Accordingly, each trade should have a profit target, and the trader should sell a portion of their position at that point, moving the stop loss for the rest of the position if desired.

 4. Create Entry Rules